-The medication math skills evaluation is assessed a satisfactory(S)/unsatisfactory (U) performance outcome.
+The medication math skills evaluation is assessed as a satisfactory(S)/unsatisfactory (U) performance outcome.
 A student who is unsuccessful on the first attempt will earn a needs improvement (NI) outcome and must be re-evaluated prior to administering medications in the clinical setting.
 The student will be permitted a second attempt to complete the medication math skills evaluation on campus.
 Inability to earn a score of 100% on the second attempt will earn the student a clinical unsatisfactory (U) outcome.
 After the second attempt, each subsequent unsatisfactory (U) outcome to achieve a score of 100% will result in an assignment of a clinical unsatisfactory (U).
 Two (2) or Three (3) clinical unsatisfactory outcomes will constitute a failure (F) for the course.
-Refer to the core syllabus to determine the number of clinical unsatisfactory outcomes constitute a failure (F) for the course.
+Refer to the course.

 A medication math competency evaluation is to be given in the second semester of the program and thereafter to validate the student's ability to safely administer medications in the clinical setting.
 Although this medication math evaluation will be given in an on-campus classroom setting it is a simulation of the clinical experience.
 The medication math evaluation will consist of ten (10) medication math questions.

 The student will be allotted 20 minutes to complete the evaluation.
-The student must earn a 100% on the evaluation to be permitted to administer medications.
+The student must earn 100% on the evaluation to be permitted to administer medications.
 Each failure to earn a score of 100% will result in the assignment of a clinical unsatisfactory (U) for the day.
 Questions about accommodations for the evaluation should be directed to Student Accessibility Services.